 Did You Know This?
-Where Your Baby Is Looking COULD be a Sign of AutismAllison Espiritu
+Where Your Baby Is Looking COULD be a Sign of AutismThe Autism Site

 Studying babies as early as two months old, these researchers have found that by six months, children with autism spend less time looking at eyes.
 This technology can now help identify autism before a parent or doctor sees signs.

-Note: Be aware this isn’t something you can see with the naked eye, so please do not try to go looking for it yourself and cause yourself unnecessary worry.
+However, we want to make one thing perfectly clear to parents of infants: be aware that this isn’t something you can see with the naked eye, so please do not try to go looking for it yourself and cause yourself unnecessary worry.

 But if you do have any concerns or see noticeable signs of autism, be sure to bring them up to your child’s doctor.
 They will be able to help you by screening for autism and/or sending you to a professional who can make the correct diagnosis.